crownstone/website/_posts/2015-01-23-programming-the-nrf51822-with-the-st-link.md

     git clone https://github.com/ntfreak/openocd
     sudo aptitude install libtool automake libusb-1.0-0-dev expect cd openocd
     ./bootstrap
     ./configure --enable-stlink
     make
     sudo make install

-You will see that there are several files on [github](https://github.com/dobots/bluenet/tree/master/scripts/openocd) that you can use.
+You will see that there are several files on [github](https://github.com/crownstone/bluenet/tree/d1e370ac968849a7544791a07706b9172e566af0/source/scripts/openocd) that you can use (note that this is old, 2019).
 There is a `49-stlinkv2.rules` file that you can use for `udev` so that no superuser rights are required to use the `ST-Link`.
 There is also an `openocd.cfg` file that sets the defaults for the hardware we are gonna use (the `nrf51` series).